terraform-viettelidc/terraform-provider-vcloud/website/docs/guides/container_service_extension_4_x_install.html.markdown

 }
 ```

-You can find the meaning of these values in the section ["RDE (CSE Server configuration / VCDKEConfig)"](#rde-cse-server-configuration--vcdkeconfig).
+You can find the meaning of these values in the section ["RDE (CSE Server configuration / VCLOUDKEConfig)"](#rde-cse-server-configuration--vcdkeconfig).

 ### Upload the new CSE 4.2.0 OVA